The Pros and Cons of Water-Based Paint

 The old formula, Johnstone’s Aqua was a hybrid.
 However, the newer Aqua Guard is fully water-based and is a fantastic satinwood product.
 You need to use the Aqua undercoat to help aid adhesion and opacity.
 When you come to use the Aqua Guard, you will find it flows easily, leaves a great finish and remains durable.

-Full Aqua Guard review here, or you can buy this product from the Paint Shed.
+Full Aqua Guard review here, or you can buy this product online by clicking here.

 Johnstones Aqua while its a great finish even used with the Aqua undercoat seems to have lots small runs when brush applied they just appear..